 I am Deepankar, but I usually go by the shorter version: “Deep”.
-I did my PhD research at the University of Turku in Finland (public defense scheduled in February 2023).
-I was actively involved in several projects, predominantly in the field of Cancer Genetics, which were aimed at understanding molecular mechanisms of different human cancers and identifying opportunities for developing targeted therapeutics.
+I have been working in the domain of Cancer research for over 11 years now.
+I have been involved in several projects, which were aimed at understanding molecular mechanisms of different human cancers and identifying opportunities for developing targeted therapeutics.

 Here is my detailed CV in a PDF format.